wang-angela/decor-gator/Sprint3.md

 3. Needs to be able to send JWT token to frontend.

 ## Frontend Accomplishments
+1. Created post containers that holds post title and furniture type
+2. Update the Buy Page to display multiple posts
+3. Add search functionality to search posts by title

 ## Frontend Shortcomings
+1. Need to add more data to creating posts - price, image
+2. Need to find out how to upload images and send to backend

 ## Updated API Documentation